Table of Contents

 What is an Experience Letter?

-An experience letter is an official document issued by an employer as proof of the employee’s duration and depth of employment.
-It states assigned roles, skills learnt on the job and a review of the employee’s overall performance.
+An experience letter is a formal document given to a departing employee as proof of completion of tenure and performance at the company.
+It contains highly relevant information like assigned roles, skills learnt on the job and a review of the employee’s overall performance.

 Given below are some important components of an experience letter: